 The Evolution Of The Big Idea

-This is the story about the growing of a great architectural idea and the creation of a big picture.
-It gives you the answer to questions, which are not existing in that moment.
+This is the story about the growth of a fabulous architectural idea and creating a big picture.
+It gives you the answer to questions, which are not existing at that moment.

-When we started with the Hotel-Project in October last year, we thought that we have to build a hotel if we want a hotel.
-The idea in our heads was that we want to add the hotel-function to the existing functions at the UdN (living, teaching, research, tree houses...).
-This means to keep the existing structure like it is and to build something new without disturbing the UdN.
-So we had to think about building all the necessary functions for a hotel a new.
+When we started with the hotel project in October last year (2012), we thought we have to build a hotel if we want a hotel.
+Our heads' idea was that we want to add the hotel-function to the existing functions at the UdN (living, teaching, research, tree houses...).
+This means to keep the current structure like it is and to build something new without disturbing the UdN.
+So we had to think about making all the necessary functions for a hotel a new.

-In the first two month we were not working on the architecture topic generally, our focus was on the functions reception, kitchen and wellness.
-We would call them community building function of the hotel.
+In the first two months, we were not working on the architecture topic.
+Generally, our focus was on the functions: reception, kitchen and wellness.
+We would call them community-building functions of the hotel.
 The opposite function is sleeping.
-For the sleeping rooms of a hotel, the topics relaxing and privacy are important.
+For the sleeping rooms of a hotel, the topics relaxing and privacy are essential.

-But for us, the community aspects seemed to be more important, so we minimized the sleeping areas like in a Japanese capsule hotel.
+But for us, the community aspects seemed to be more important, so we minimised the sleeping areas like in a Japanese capsule hotel.

-The rooms were also one reason for the growing of the planned hotel.
-We thought we would have to built a lot of rooms to become a hotel, and planned more than 50 capsules.
-By doing this we forgot, that the size is not important for what we want to do with the hotel and that for this hotel as a strategy the community building function, like the hotel restaurant, the bar and the reception are much more important.
+The rooms were also one reason for the growth of the planned hotel.
+We thought we would have to build a lot of rooms to become a hotel, and planned more than 50 capsules.
+By doing this, we forgot, that the size is not important for what we want to do with the hotel and that for this hotel as a strategy the community-building function, like the hotel restaurant, the bar and the reception are much more important.
 But more about this later, when we are thinking about the other, the existing hotel.

-So, we learned more and more about the UdN area, about the specific aspects of different parts of the sites.
+We learned more and more about the UdN area, about the specific aspects of different parts of the sites.
 We tried to define the different qualities (pluses) and problems (minus) of different places.
-We thought, out of this knowledge we will develop the architectural plan immediately.
+We thought, out of this knowledge, we will develop the architectural plan immediately.

 Looking for the best architectural idea, we collected as many options as possible.
 It is a toolbox for the whole building process.
-We can always go there and maybe there is an option which fits to the current problem.
+We can always go there, and maybe there is an option which fits the current problem.
 But at this moment, we were looking for the big idea.
-So we looked through theses ideas, discussed which qualities would be produced and what could be the solution for the hotel or parts of it.
+We looked through these ideas and discussed which qualities would be produced and the solution for the hotel or parts of it.